Is your team under pressure to deliver exceptional results?

 - Identifying ways to make your key tasks more enjoyable.

-- The ‘Pomodoro’ and ‘Goop’ techniques for smashing procrastination.
+- The ‘Pomodoro’, ‘Goop’ and other techniques for smashing procrastination.

 “I’m never going to get there”

-- Understanding that the fuel of motivation is progress.
+- Understanding that the fuel of motivation is making progress.

-- Understanding four different ways to measure progress.
+- The four different ways to measure progress.

-In late 2015 IAG were looking for a workshop to bring one of their new brand values of ‘Brave’ to life to key product development and underwriting staff.
-Participants were taken through a customised version of the Fearlessly Facing Challenges workshop.
+Recently IAG were looking for a workshop to bring one of their new brand values of ‘Brave’ to life to key product development and underwriting staff.
+Participants were taken through a customised version of 'The Breakthrough Workshop'.

 In early 2016 Refresh Renovations were looking for an inspiring keynote followed by a highly practical goal setting workshop for 40 of their franchisees at their annual conference in the Gold Coast.
 The objective was to encourage them to set and achieve audacious goals for the year.